The World of Coca-Cola

 Before I left the museum, they had a room called Taste It.
 Where you could sample Coca-Cola products from around the world.
 It was a really cool experience getting to see and taste other products that Coca-Cola manufacturers from around the world.
 I got to taste Coca-Cola from Asia, Latin America, Africa, and Europe.
 My taste buds were definitely in a frenzy.
 Some products tasted better than others.

 The Coca-Cola gift shop had everything you could imagine.
 From clothes, accessories, home and kitchen decor.
 I opted for a cute polar bear ornament holding a bottle of Coca-Cola.
-Be sure to read my blog post, on the top three souvenirs, I look for when traveling.
+Be sure to read my blog post, on The Best Travel Souvenirs, I look for when traveling.

-I vlogged the entire weekend while I was in Atlanta.
-I’ve linked the video below for you to watch so you can see clips from the World of Coca-Cola.
+I vlogged the entire trip and created a video for my YouTube channel to compliment this blog post.
+Click the link below so you can see clips from the World of Coca-Cola.

-Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel here so you can see the next video that I will be posting.
+Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel so you can see the next video that I will be posting.
+I upload new videos every Sunday and Thursday.
 I hope you enjoyed reading this blog post.
 If you have any questions feel free to comment down below.